 This is the most complex level of interoperability, and also the most desirable.
 Semantic interoperability allows health information systems to transfer data and interpret its meaning, such as the transfer of clinical notes.
 Semantic interoperability is difficult because healthcare terminology is fragmented, and clinicians often refer to the same procedure in different ways.

-Since individual EHR vendors receive little value for providing interoperability, they've mostly created systems that don't interface with other EMR.
-This means that a universal health information exchange (HIE) right now would have to be almost exclusively composed of one EMR system.
+Since individual EHR vendors receive little value for providing interoperability, they’ve mostly created systems that don’t interface with other EMR.
+This means that a universal health information exchange (HIE) right now would have to be almost exclusively composed of one EMR software system.

 Obviously such a solution is untenable, and the US government seems to recognize this.
 For healthcare providers, choosing a system that supports interoperability is becoming less and less of an option and more of a requirement.
-For example, to meet Meaningful Use Stage 2 this year, providers will have to demonstrate that their EHR system can exchange health information with other, disparate systems.

 Interoperability sets the stage for the formation of HIEs, most of which currently exist on the state level.
 One of the main goals of Meaningful Use is to expand HIEs to a national level so providers can exchange health data across state lines.